Updated July 5, 2023

-- Product Operations: The quality criteria specified in this category talks about how easy it should be to handle and how efficiently it should use the resources and give bug-free processing and expected outputs.
+- Product Operations: The quality criteria specified in this category discusses how easy it should be to handle and how efficiently it should use the resources and give bug-free processing and expected outputs.

-- Product Revision: The quality criteria specified in this category say that the software should be easy enough to the teat, maintain, and make any changes if required.
+- Product Revision: The quality criteria specified in this category say that the software should be easy enough to test, maintain, and make any changes if required.

-- Product Transition: The quality criteria specified in this category says that it must be easy to transit the software on any platforms, should be able to share its code with the other languages on the platform, and try to write the code i.e. reusable in future in any other software development.
+- Product Transition: The quality criteria specified in this category says that it must be accessible to transit the software on any platform, should be able to share its code with the other languages on the forum, and try to write the code, i.e., reusable in the future in any additional software development.

 The attributes of quality software in the above categories are as below: